 Top Fall Fun in the Twin Cities: A Family Guide

-Twin Cities families, it’s that glorious time of colored leaves.
-Of apple orchards and fall festivals and corn mazes.
+Twin Cities families, it’s that glorious time of colored leaves, saying goodbye to pollinators like monarchs, who fly south at the start of autumn, of apple orchards and fall festivals and corn mazes.
 Oh, and pumpkin patches, too!
 It’s all about Twin Cities fun fall activities.

 Yellow background with clipart fall leaves: "FFTC's Guide to Twin Cities fall fun for the family in the Twin Cities"